itmeze/where-was-that-photo-taken/README.md

 # where-was-that-photo-taken

+## WHY

+Since i started my journey with clojure i was missing tutorials/apps that would combine various aspects of web development in clojure, with clojure specific libraries.
+Hence i decided to open very first application that i have done with clojure and jvm.

+## ABOUT

 Fairy simple application written in Clojure that may help newcomers to touch various aspects of web development like:

 - routing with compojure